 A three-day conference focusing on the interplay of approaches in information systems development with organisational aspects and trends in society.
 Scientists and practitioners are welcome to participate and share their knowledge and expertise.

-Phenomenal increase in computational power and IT development led to unprecedent increases in productivity and contributed to welfare increase in the capitalist economies over the last 40 decades.
+Phenomenal increases in computational power and IT development have led to unprecedent increases in productivity and contributed to welfare increase in the free-market economies over the last 4 decades.
 Hyper-connectivity has changed our day-to-day work and leisure practices; created new economic activities; and has transformed production, distribution and consumption in many sectors.
 However, the positive impact of hyper-connectivity is stained with online disinformation phenomenon, cyber-security risks, threats to privacy and personal liberties, data concentration in hands of a few number of technological companies.

 Recent decades in the developed economies have been marked by slowed growth, speculative bubble bursts, unemployment, stagnant wages, vanishing of the middle class and increased inequality, ageing population and rising insecurity.
 Advanced developments in automation have fueled fears of substantial job losses.
 Governments’ failure to effectively address systemic problems has created political instability and uncertainty in many countries of the Northern hemisphere.
 At the global level, one third of the people in various developing countries are experiencing a great deal of poverty; large income discrepancies between rich and poor have widened; tensions have been aggravated at the international political stage; urbanization in developed countries poses serious challenges in terms of sustainability; and global climate change calls for urgent strategic solutions.
 In this European and international context, the European commission has been preparing a new framework for European research and innovation support funding.
 During this exercise, voices have been raised for a paradigm shift towards technological innovation seeking solutions to the systemic socio-economic, political and environmental problems.
 The 28th conference on Information Systems Development provides momentum for the ISD community to self-reflect on where the IS research stands now and where it could go in the next decade to play a pivotal role in tackling these global challenges.
 We invite submissions in all areas of IS research related to the conference tracks, contributing to self-reflective analysis of the past and setting the agenda for the ISD research beyond 2020.